Learn how to use Conditional CTA Form Fields and the Label Only Field Type to make your Form CTAs compliant with the GDPR.

 - In the sidebar menu on the left, click on Calls-To-Action, then click on Form Calls-To-Action.

-- In the menu on the right, select the Form CTA you want to modify and click on it to open it in the CTA Editor (or create a new one.
+- In the list on the right, find the Form CTA you want to modify and click on it to open it in the CTA Editor (or create a new Form CTA).

-- Click on the Layout section of the workflow, and find the section labelled Form Fields, then click on Manage next to the Form Fields heading:
+- Click on the Layout button, and find the section labelled Form Fields, then click on Manage next to the Form Fields heading:

 - In the pop-up window that appears, click on +Add New.

 - You can now add a new field that will form the condition to be met.
 This can be anything you like, but in this example, we will look at using a checkbox for users to self-select if they are EU citizens.